 I was looking forward to a blow dry in a top-notch London hairdresser’s before Salon International last October.

-The stylist, a lovely bubbly girl, having plonked me in the chair proceeded to do the whole consultation standing behind me using the mirror.
+The stylist, a lovely bubbly girl, having plonked me immediately in the chair proceeded to do the whole consultation standing behind me talking via the mirror.